Working together to end malnutrition

 Our network is made up of civil society organisations – diverse, non-profit groups including human rights defenders, community organisations, women’s groups, small farmers, research entities, child rights organisations and more.

-The network has approximately 3000 member organisations who are part of the global network or one of over 50 country alliances or CSAs (civil society alliances).
+The network has approximately 4000 member organisations who are part of the global network or one of our country alliances or CSAs (civil society alliances).

 Why we do it